GoogleContainerTools/container-structure-test/README.md

 ./structure-test -test.v -image gcr.io/google-appengine/python \
 python_test_config.yaml
 ```
-This command will run the tests on the GAE Python image, with verbose logging,
+This command will run the tests on the Google App Engine Python image, with verbose logging,
 using the python_test_config.yaml test config.

 Tests within this framework are specified through a YAML or JSON config file,
 which is provided to the test driver as the last positional argument of the
 command.
 Multiple config files may be specified in a single test run.
 The
 config file will be loaded in by the test driver, which will execute the tests
 in order.
 Within this config file, four types of tests can be written:

 - Command Tests (testing output/error of a specific command issued)
 - File Existence Tests (making sure a file is, or isn't, present in the
 file system of the image)
 - File Content Tests (making sure files in the file system of the image
 contain, or do not contain, specific contents)
 - Metadata Test, *singular* (making sure certain container metadata is correct)

 ## Command Tests
 Command tests ensure that certain commands run properly in the target image.
 Regexes can be used to check for expected or excluded strings in both stdout
 and stderr.
 Additionally, any number of flags can be passed to the argument
 as normal.

 #### Supported Fields: